loafey/master-thesis/Thesis/5.0. Usage/main.typ

 can be attributed to several factors but the two most significant ones are most likely that #ln is currently not optimized at all, and it genereates more code than is likely necessary.
-Also worth to note that the calling convention is heavier compared to System V#todo[source] which C uses, and that this is not the most performant implemention you can create in
+Also worth to note that the calling convention is heavier compared to System V @SystemVmatz2013system which C uses, and that this is not the most performant implemention you can create in
 C. A version using looping and some basic memoization is much more performant.